-The National Pension System (NPS) was introduced by the Central Government on 1 January 2004.
-Initially, the scheme was introduced only to Central Government employees (apart from armed forces), however, from 1 May 2009, the scheme was made available to all Indian Citizens.
+Introduced in 2004, The National Pension System (NPS) was previously available only for the Central Government employees.
+However, it was made available for all Indian citizens in 2009.
 The scheme is regulated by the Pension Fund Regulatory and Development Authority (PFRDA).

 Procedure to open a NPS account